GabrielMoreau/tssh/README.md

 Up-to-date Debian packages can be found at https://legi.gricad-pages.univ-grenoble-alpes.fr/soft/trokata/tssh/download.

-Please note that the Debian packages are very simple and certainly do not check all the Debian Policy rules.
+Please note that the Debian packages are very simple and certainly do not check all the Debian Policy rules and quality.
 They are however functional and in production at LEGI.

 If someone knows how to make a package in ```rpm``` format